 What we do

-Launching markets built around empowering the supply side can be a hard sell.
-Why should buyers of labor move away from more one-sided systems for procuring workers for example?
+Launching markets that empower the supply side can be a hard sell.
+Why should buyers of labor move away from more one-sided workforce systems that slash their labor costs?

-Public agencies have a crucial role.
+Public agencies have a crucial role in starting alternative markets.
 Our open sourced manual, based on years of implementation planning with British and US cities, explains.

 We have 25 years of expertise in a specific corner of the Future of Work field.
-To position us, it’s useful to categorize any initiative aiming to progress lower paid workers along two spectrums:
+To position us, it’s useful to categorize any initiative supporting lower-income individuals along two spectrums:

 Certainty of outcome

-Many philanthropic and governmental interventions have been tested over years and offer concrete social returns.
+Many philanthropic and governmental interventions have been tested over years and should offer predictable social returns.

-System change initiatives are less predictable.
-But – if successful – can produce lasting impact for tens of millions of breadwinners at relatively low cost.
+Infrastructure initiatives are less predictable.
+But – if successful – can produce lasting impact for tens of millions of breadwinners at little cost.

 It's simplistic, but any Future of Work initiative can be located on the grid below.
-Blue cells typically attract philanthopic/government funding.
-Red cells indicate investment by companies shaping their own vision for low-skill work.
+Bluer cells attract most philanthropic/government funding.
+Red cells indicate spending by companies shaping their vision for lower-skill work.

 Philanthropic and government funding remains overwhelmingly in the Jobs column.
-That leaves companies like Uber (dabbling with expansion beyond ride-hailing to the general labor market) free to create the infrastructure that shapes life for workers in non-standard employment.
-The commoditized, cheapened, labor they deliver to companies can undermine a business case for having employees.
+That leaves companies like Uber (who have dabbled with expansion beyond ride-hailing to the general labor market) to create infrastructure that shapes life for breadwinners in non-standard employment.
+The commoditized, cheapened, labor they now deliver undermines job creation.

-Post pandemic, with economies sputtering, the top right cells above are becoming pivotal.
-Jobs will take time, incremental staffing could become even more of a norm.
+Post pandemic, with economies uncertain, the top right cells above are becoming pivotal.
+Jobs will take time, incremental staffing is becoming even more of a norm.

-Getting him full-time employment is the focus.
-If he’s already in a job, perhaps as a warehouse worker, the hope is to move him up to a more stable, higher-paying, skill in a growth sector.
-IT support maybe.
+Getting him full-time employment is the focus of this traditional vision.
+If he’s already in a job, perhaps as a warehouse worker, the hope is to move him up to a more promising, higher-paying, skill in a growth sector.
+Perhaps IT support, or medical coding.

-This recognizes (a) his “job” may now be nothing more than on-demand work at the behest of one organization (b) he will have a range of abilities, skills and potential skills (c) ensuring he can build a portfolio of employment boosts resilience and opportunity.
+This recognizes (a) jobs may be uncertain quality (b) he may not have regular availability for work (c) he will have a range of abilities, skills and potential skills (d) ensuring he can build a portfolio of work on his terms boosts employability and stability.

-This assumes he should be able to easily unlock all his skills, plus his resources.
-A bike to rent when not needed?
+This assumes he should be enabled to easily unlock all his skills, plus his resources.
+(A bike to rent?
 Parking spot?
 His Xbox?).
-Then there’s local services he could provide, small sums he could lend and new models of interventions or investment to develop potential.
+Then there’s local services he could provide, small sums he could lend, and new interventions or investment to develop his potential.

 Our two strands

-Our work is explained in two sites; the first for a “multi-source employment” vision, the second for a wider “all types of economic activity” view of citizens’ futures.
+Our work is explained in two sites; the first for a “multi-source employment” vision, the second offering a wider “all types of economic activity” path for those outside the 9-to-5.

-How can public employment agencies extend their services to citizens in non-standard employment?
+How can public employment agencies sustainably, extend support and skilling to citizens in non-standard employment?
 It starts with much better markets for hourly labor.
 Then all sorts of data collection, interventions, and new support models become viable.
 Our platforms enable this at scale.

-What would follow if a first government decided their electorate were entitled to the best markets now possible for every kind of economic activity?
-It could be done at no cost, while widening everyone’s choices.
-This could be viable in any country, including the developing world.
+What would follow if a first government decided their citizens were entitled to the best markets now possible for every kind of economic activity?
+Public policy changes could deliver this at no cost, while widening everyone’s choices.
+This radical option could be viable anywhere, including transition nations.

-The same themes run through both strands; ensuring fairness in a fast-changing economy, initiating new services at scale, maximizing inclusion, a new era of economic interventions, accountability and transparency in economic platforms, and how to harness the data.
+The same themes run through both strands; opening opportunity in a fast-changing economy, initiating new services at scale, maximizing inclusion, a new era of economic interventions, accountability, and transparency in economic platforms; and how to harness granular data.

 Our work is rooted in books written in the 1990’s by our founder.
 Our non-profit emerged from pioneering programs funded by British government agencies to create better markets for “gig workers’.
 Funded by national and state philanthropies we have also worked with public agencies around the US.